Crop rotation

 Plot B:

-- 1) Root vegetable: Beetroot (Chenopodiaceae) after a moderate compost application,
+- 1) Root vegetable: Beetroot (Chenopodiaceae) after a moderate application of compost,

 - 2) Fruit vegetable: Tomato (Solanaceae)

-- 3) Seed vegetable: Broad bean (Fabaceae) followed by a substantial compost application
+- 3) Seed vegetable: Broad bean (Fabaceae) followed by a significant application of compost

-If planning your vegetable garden’s crop rotation several years in advance isn’t possible, it’s important to keep, for each plot, a written record of where vegetables were planted as well as organic matter applications, to ensure optimal succession of crops.
+If it is not possible to organise the crop rotation of your vegetable garden several years in advance, it is important to keep, for each plot, a written record of the location of the vegetables as well as the organic matter contributions, in order to optimise the succession of crops.

-Note that perennial vegetables (strawberries, artichokes, asparagus…) aren’t included in rotation cycles.
-However, when renewing plantings, the rotation principle is respected by extending the duration up to 8 or even 10 years.
+Note that perennial vegetable plants (strawberries, artichokes, asparagus, etc.) are not included in the rotation cycles.
+However, when renewing the plantings, the principle of rotations is respected by extending the duration to up to 8 or even 10 years.

 Discover other Vegetable gardens